ArthurRoseira/storyBooks/Readme.md

 OBS 2: When using Handlebars and You need to acess a variable out of the {{#each}} loop you will need to use ../, in app.js you will need to use a middleware function and create a global variable passing the data that is needed

+OBS 3: In HTML forms can only have POST or GET request, when updating an object you need to use method override